 Dr Lee mentions the Croton Aqueduct that brought freshwater to the city from upstate New York; the Tenement Housing Act of 1901 where all buildings had to have access to light and air through windows; and the introduction of the New York Subway in 1904 that allowed workers to spread out from living only in overcrowded lower Manhattan and still commute to their place of employment quickly.
 Furthermore, in 1916 New York City passed a zoning law, which required all buildings to be moved back from the streets to allow light and greater flow of air into the streets.

 “The types of results that we saw were staggering.
-In 1880 infectious diseases caused almost 60% of deaths in New York City.
-Yet by 1940, it had dropped to 11%.
+In 1880 infectious diseases caused almost 60 percent of deaths in New York City.
+Yet by 1940, it had dropped to 11 percent.
 And this was before the widespread use of antibiotics and the introduction of modern medicine,” says Dr Lee.

 Developing-nation cities that are rapidly growing – such as those found in Asia –that still have issues with sanitation, safe water and other infrastructure need to pay attention to these issues and accordingly take measures that have worked in other cities.
 However, these places also need to concomitantly address how their cities are growing, and the urban design and planning issues that address the current leading causes of deaths through environments supportive of active living and healthy eating.